SinanHacisoyu/MobileAppforStudentInfo/README.md

 # MobileApp for StudentInfo

-Simple mobile application that collects a student information with android studio.
+Simple mobile application that collects a student information with android studio using SQL database.